Three times a week, we do our podcast, Verdict with Ted Cruz.

 This is not a small deal.

-Also, we have New Gingrich weighing in on the terror attack.
+Also, we have Newt Gingrich weighing in on the terror attack.

 It looks like the Freedom Caucus has the votes to stop this repeal replacement bill, and we'll have Freedom Caucus members on the program today.

-We have a reporter also at the bottom of the next hour out of London, and we will be debating in our second hour all of the all of the issues surrounding radical Islamic terrorism, refugees, the European problem that could potentially become the American problem.
+We have a reporter also at the bottom of the next hour out of London, and we will be debating in our second hour all of the issues surrounding radical Islamic terrorism, refugees, the European problem that could potentially become the American problem.

-And the prime minister of Great Britain was only forty yards from where this attack took place.
+Now they're reporting three have been confirmed killed, and the prime minister of Great Britain was only 40 yards from where this attack took place.

 We have the first photo of the suspect in the Daily Mail that they put out.